-6.4.75 formalff - prepare FFs for formal
+6.4.76 formalff - prepare FFs for formal

-'''

-formalff [options] [selection]

-This pass transforms clocked flip-flops to prepare a design for formal

-verification.
-If a design contains latches and/or multiple different clocks run

-the async2sync or clk2fflogic passes before using this pass.
+''' formalff [options] [selection] This pass transforms clocked flip-flops to prepare a design for formal verification.
+If a design contains latches and/or multiple different clocks run the async2sync or clk2fflogic passes before using this pass. -clk2ff Replace all clocked flip-flops with $ff cells that use the implicit global clock.

--clk2ff

-'''

-Replace all clocked flip-flops with \$ff cells that use the implicit

-''' global clock.
 This assumes, without checking, that the design uses a single global clock.
 If that is not the case, the clk2fflogic pass should be used instead. -ff2anyinit Replace uninitialized bits of $ff cells with $anyinit cells.
 An $anyinit cell behaves exactly like an $ff cell with an undefined initialization value.
 The difference is that $anyinit inhibits don't-care optimizations and is used to track solver-provided values in witness traces.
 If combined with -clk2ff this also affects newly created $ff cells. -anyinit2ff Replaces $anyinit cells with uninitialized $ff cells.
 This performs the reverse of -ff2anyinit and can be used, before running a backend pass (or similar) that is not yet aware of $anyinit cells.
 Note that after running -anyinit2ff, in general, performing don't-care optimizations is not sound in a formal verification setting. -fine Emit fine-grained $FF cells instead of coarse-grained $ff cells for -anyinit2ff.
 Cannot be combined with -clk2ff or -ff2anyinit. -setundef Find FFs with undefined initialization values for which changing the initialization does not change the observable behavior and initialize them.
 For -ff2anyinit, this reduces the number of generated $anyinit cells that drive wires with private names. -hierarchy Propagates the 'replaced_by_gclk' attribute set by clk2ff upwards through the design hierarchy towards the toplevel inputs.
+This option '''

+'''

-This option works on the whole design and ignores the selection. -assume Add assumptions that constrain wires with the 'replaced by gclk' attribute to the value they would have before an active clock edge. '''
+works on the whole design and ignores the selection.

+'''